-- Ride a dune buggy and go sandboarding in the desert village Huacachina
+- Ride a dune buggy and go sandboarding in the desert village of Huacachina.

 Out of all the countries on my bucket list, Peru is pretty damn close to the top!
-I’m looking into booking one of these tours myself for 2020 sometime, and can’t wait to finally see Machu Picchu for myself!
+I’m looking into booking one of these tours myself some time, and can’t wait to finally see Machu Picchu for myself!

 - Inca Discovery *TOP-SELLER* (8-Days): “Perfect for those looking to experience the region’s archaeological and cultural treasures in a short amount of time, this adventure includes a four-day trek along the Inca Trail.
 This is one of the world’s best-known hikes and will reward those willing to break a sweat with a stunning combination of mountainscapes, cloud forests, and jungles.
 We run our own treks, which ensures the fair treatment of our porters and quality equipment.”